Festivize/BLENDER-Demon-Slayer-Shader/README.md

+# This repository is no longer being worked on.
+Feel free to look at CrypticLight's [shader](https://github.com/CrypticGit/CC2-KNY-Shader-Blender-3.0) instead - it has better results.

 # Demon Slayer Shader for Blender 3.0+
 A shader for Blender forked from the open-source ArcSys [shader](https://github.com/Aerthas/BLENDER-Arc-System-Works-Shader) by Aerthas, hacked to work with models from the game Demon Slayer -Kimetsu no Yaiba- The Hinokami Chronicles